Times of Changes in the Mediterranean: The Arab Spring and Israel.

 The Palestinians no longer listen to functionaries like George Mitchell.
 They have lost faith in American promises, and they no longer fear American threats.
 Instead, they are putting aside their internal divisions and creating facts on the ground

-- The young Palestinians don’t seem as pragmatic as all that; they are somewhere beyond wildly idealistic.
+The young Palestinians do not seem as pragmatic as all that; they are somewhere beyond wildly idealistic.
 “The goal is to liberate the minds of our people,” We want to get past all the old identities—Fatah, Hamas, religious, secular, Israeli and Palestinian Arab —and create a mass nonviolent movement.”

 Israeli officials acknowledge that the recent, peaceful economic and security reforms led by Palestinian Prime Minister Salam Fayyad have been the most effective tactics the Palestinians have ever used in trying to create a state.
-But they haven’t gotten the Palestinians anywhere in their negotiations with the equally intransigent Israeli government.
+However, they have not gotten the Palestinians anywhere in their negotiations with the equally intransigent Israeli government.

-- A mass nonviolent movement might tip the balance, especially if the world —including the Israeli public —began to see Palestinians as noble practitioners of passive resistance rather than as suicide bombers.
+A mass nonviolent movement might tip the balance, especially if the world —including the Israeli public —began to see Palestinians as good practitioners of passive resistance rather than as suicide bombers.

-- The Facebook rebels may have more influence on the suddenly antiquated Islamists than vice versa.
+The Facebook rebels may have more influence on the suddenly old Islamists than vice versa.

 The rush of history is in the region.
-The young activists were preoccupied by the chimera of Palestinian unity, but now they have turned their full attention to the occupation.
+The young activists were preoccupied with the chimera of Palestinian unity, but now they have turned their full attention to the occupation.

-- The Palestinian push toward a U.N. resolution recognizing statehood, the attempts between Fatah and Hamas to form a unity government, and how the Arab Spring has affected — and will continue to affect — the Israeli- Palestinian conflict.
+The Palestinian push for a U.N. resolution recognizing statehood, the attempts between Fatah and Hamas to form a unity government, and how the Arab Spring has affected — and will continue to affect — the Israeli- Palestinian conflict.

-- Even though it is a hundred percent political move, probably got both Hamas and Israel to unite in their interest against the recent popularity Abbas has been harvesting after the UN call for a State.
-One cannot deny that if Abbas didn’t manage the huge mobilizing of the people and the world, this swap deal would have never taken place.
-And hence, it is clear that Abbas’s recent move has been a direct result of the Arab Spring.
+Even though it is a hundred percent political move, probably got both Hamas and Israel to unite in their interest against the recent popularity Abbas has been harvesting after the UN call for a State.
+One cannot deny that if Abbas did not manage the huge mobilizing of the people and the world, this swap deal would have never taken place.
+Moreover, hence, it is clear that Abbas’s recent move has been a direct result of the Arab Spring.